 With Microsoft Teams Connect, Microsoft is making it easier to collaborate with anyone outside of an organization.
 Teams Connect offers a full suite of collaboration capabilities to allow organizations to work better with external partners.

-That is what we last left off with Microsoft Teams Connect.
+That is where we last left off with Microsoft Teams Connect.

 The most promising new feature in Connect is that of shared channels.